Nerwo/nerwo-contracts/README.md

 ### Status

-`enum Status {NoDispute, Waitingclient, Waitingfreelance, DisputeCreated, Resolved}`
+`enum Status {NoDispute, Waitingclient, Waitingfreelancer, DisputeCreated, Resolved}`

 Represents the current status of a transaction:

 - `NoDispute`: The transaction has no dispute.
 - `WaitingClient`: The transaction is waiting for the client to pay the arbitration fee.
-- `WaitingFreelance`: The transaction is waiting for the freelance to pay the arbitration fee.
+- `WaitingFreelancer`: The transaction is waiting for the freelancer to pay the arbitration fee.
 - `DisputeCreated`: A dispute has been created for the transaction.
 - `Resolved`: The transaction has been resolved, either by a ruling or by the parties coming to an agreement.